}

 PowerBI screenshot 01

-You can create named parameters in a Power BI report for use in slicers and DAX expressions.
-These are not the parameters we need for a Power BI template.
-The parameters we want are defined in not in Power BI but in Power Query and will be applied when a user first opens a Power BI template.
+You can create named parameters in a Power BI report for slicers and DAX expressions.
+However, these are not the parameters we need for a Power BI template.
+The parameters we want are defined not in Power BI but in Power Query and will be applied when a user first opens a Power BI template.
 We click on Edit Queries to open the Power Query Editor.
-There we will find a Manage Parameters button.
-"Manage Parameters" and "New Parameter" will both take us to the same dialog box, but "New Parameter" will open the dialog with the first new parameter already entered.

 PowerBI screenshot 02